chillbot-io/OpenRisk/docs/openrisk-constitution.md

 │                                                                              │
 │  1.
 OPENRISK IS A STANDARD FOR RISK, NOT JUST LABELS                        │ │     The unique value is: Risk = Content × Exposure                           │
-│     Same SSN, different context, different risk.                             │ │     Without exposure context, it's just another classification tool.         │ │                                                                              │ │  2.
+│     Same SSN, different context, different risk.                             │        │
+│                                                                              │
+│  2.
 THE SCANNER IS AN ADAPTER, NOT A SEPARATE PRODUCT                        │ │     Scanner produces NormalizedInput just like Macie/DLP/Purview adapters.   │